11/2/2018Top Fourteen Photo Enforcement Felons

 Martin O'Malley, a Redflex contractor and the bagman in the Chicago, Illinois, bribery scheme, passed cash from Redflex to John Bills, the deputy director of Chicago's transportation department in return for the assistance of Bills in expanding the red light camera program into the largest in the nation.
 O'Malley was released on June 30, 2017 after serving six months behind bars.
 Bills is currently imprisoned in Pensacola, Florida, and will be released on August 12, 2024.

 Karen Finley, former head of US operations Redflex Traffic Systems, wrote the checks for the bribes handed out in Chicago and Ohio.
-She is currently behind bars in Phoenix, Arizona until December 5, 2018.
+She was released from the federal prison in Phoenix, Arizona on December 4, 2018.

 Long before Rosenberg's admissions, Shawn Brown, the former mayor of St. Peters, Missouri, was caught soliciting bribes from Redflex.
 He was jailed in the federal prison in Duluth, Minnesota, from April 2007 to August 1, 2008.